matlerbru/login-server/README.md

 ## Purpose

-This project is to create a docker container for a simple ssh host, controlled by systemd.
+This project is to create a docker container for a simple ssh host.

 The ssh host is setup to act as a jump host or for tunneling.